elmerfud/LED_LPD8806/README.md

-# Customize version of Adafruits LPD8806 library #
+# Customized version of Adafruits LPD8806 library #

 The library has been modified so that it's interchangable with my version of the Adafruit\_WS2801 library.
 It takes 8 bit color values and adjusts them